Chiliomodi

-Chiliomodi (Χιλιομόδι) is a village in eastern Corinthia, Peloponnese, Greece.
+Chiliomodi (Χιλιομόδι) is a village in Corinthia, Peloponnese, Greece.
 It was the seat of the municipality of Tenea.
 Chiliomodi is situated in a valley, 3 km southeast of Koutalas, 5 km west of Athikia, 21 km southwest of Corinth and 43 km northeast of Argos.
 It is on the Greek National Road 7 (Corinth – Argos – Tripoli – Kalamata) and on the railway from Corinth to Kalamata.
 Chiliomodi has several schools, shops and a church.
 Chiliomodi suffered damage from the 2007 Greek forest fires.

 Climate

 Chiliomodi has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Chiliomodi experiences hot, dry summers and cool, wet winters.